 -

-Landlords often think that expats are less knowledgeable about their rights and try to terminate contracts in the meantime.
+Landlords think expats are less aware of their rights and try to terminate contracts mid-term.

 -